 Portland-based, Black-owned company, Construct the Present, will lead training sessions focused on the history of discrimination in Oregon, allyship, privilege and interrupting microaggressions for all full-time employees of the club.
 Additionally, all full-time employees are required to take part in annual anti-harassment and anti-discrimination trainings.

 Training schedule for all full-time staff:

-Module I – April/May - Complete
+Module I – History of Discrimination in Oregon - Complete

-Module II – June
+Module II – Allyship and Privilege - Complete

 As part of our commitment to promote player health and safety, all individuals within the organization who have regular contact with players are required to complete SafeSport training on an annual basis, including the CEO, President of Business Operations, President of Soccer Operations, and each team’s general manager and coaching staff.
 The training is designed to help individuals become more proficient at identifying, preventing and responding to misconduct and abuse in sport.

 All required staff have completed this training and it will continue to be provided for new hires as needed.

 Expanded Background Checks

 We expanded our background check process before hiring the new Thorns coaching staff.
 Background checks are now conducted through the NWSL’s independent third-party investigator, and we pledge to continue to apply this process in any Thorns new hires moving forward.